docwire/docwire/README.md

 - translation,
 - sentiment analysis,
 - entity and keyword extraction,
-- embeddings,
+- embeddings.

-- chunking and semantic segmentation.
+Semantic chunking and document segmentation are planned extensions of the same pipeline model.

 Because these are pipeline steps, they can be combined with parsing, OCR, filtering, and exporting in one reusable processing chain.